jembi/openhim-load-tests/README.md

 - Install the python package manager `pip`
 - Install the DigitalOcean plugin for ansible, `dopy`.
 Version >= 0.32
 - Generate your API access token on DigitalOcean.
 Instructions on how to generate a token can be found [here](https://www.digitalocean.com/docs/api/create-personal-access-token/)
-- Generate an SSH key and add it to DigitalOcean, under the *Security* menu on the Do website.
-The SSH key name used here must match the a named key in the test executor's `.ssh` directory.
+- Generate an SSH key and add it to DigitalOcean, under the *Security* menu on the DO website.
+The SSH key name used here must match a named key file in the test executor's `.ssh` directory.
 The key name can be passed in on the command line to the *create_servers* playbook or exported as an environment variable

 ## 2. Provision servers